-Investigation of quantum critical phenomena beyond the Landau paradigm leads to topological-phase transitions (TPTs), which represent a new class of quantum critical phenomena.
-In fact, it is usually said that TPTs cannot be described within the usual framework of the Landau theory because they constitute a new kind of order that is beyond the usual symmetry description.
-Such is the case of chiral spin textures (in hightemperature superconductivity) and quantum Hall states with the same symmetry but different "topological order."
-In this article, we shall concentrate on 2D topological insulators (see References [5-7] for extensive reviews and Spencer and Morishita^[8] for the special case of silicene), which are examples of "symmetry-protected topological order" (that respect time-reversal symmetries).
-Topological insulators have gapless boundary (edge) conducting states that are symmetry protected and dispersionless (robust against impurities and perturbations), similar to the quantum Hall effect.
-We shall concentrate on 2D materials of the graphene family, particularly silicene and phosphorene.
-They are two-dimensional allotropes of silicon and black phosphorus, respectively, with a hexagonal honeycomb structure similar to that of graphene but with a buckled structure that gives them a tunable band gap by applying external electric fields.
-They are also called Dirac materials because their low-energy (long wave length) effective electron dynamics can be described by a Dirac equation of electrons moving at the Fermi velocity.
-Unlike graphene, silicene and phosphorene can develop edge currents due to a nonzero spin-orbit coupling (nonzero Dirac mass gap), which plays the role of an "intrinsic" (vs external) magnetic field (when compared to the quantum Hall effect).
-These edge currents can be controlled by tuning the band gap (Dirac mass) by means of a perpendicular electric field applied to the material sheet, thus inducing transitions from a band (standard) insulator (BI) to a topological (edge conducting) insulator (TI) phase.
-TI-BI transitions can be characterized by the inversion of band together with a level crossing (edge states) at critical values of control parameters, and these topological phases are characterized by topological charges such as Chern numbers.^[8] Their particular structure confers on Dirac materials interesting physical properties.
-In particular, it has been proposed that phosphorene can be used as a photodetector material^[9] and in nanoelectronics within the framework of field effect transistor applications^[10-12] because of its properties at room temperature.
-These are the band gap (up to 2 eV) and high carrier mobility (1000 cm2V-1s-1).
-Actually, electronic devices have been manufactured using phosphorene with considerable success and good performance.^[13-16]
+but different "topological order".
+In this article we shall concentrate on 2D topological insulators (see [5-7] for extensive reviews and [8] for the special case of silicene), which are examples of "symmetry-protected topological order" (that respect time-reversal symmetries).
+Topological insulators have gapless boundary (edge) conducting states that are symmetry protected and dispersionless (robust against impurities and perturbations), similar to quantum Hall effect.
+We shall concentrate on 2D materials of the graphene family, in particular: silicene and phosphorene.
+They are two-dimensional allotropes of silicon and black phosphorus, respectively, with a hexagonal honeycomb structure similar to that of graphene but with a buckled structure which gives them a tunable band gap by applying external electric fields.
+They are also called Dirac materials because their low energy (long wave length) effective electron dynamics can be described by a Dirac equation of electrons moving at the Fermi velocity.
+Unlike graphene, silicene and phosphorene can develop edge currents due to a non-zero spin-orbit coupling (non-zero Dirac mass gap) which plays the role of an "intrinsic" (versus external) magnetic field (when compared to quantum Hall effect).
+These edge currents can be controlled by tunning the band gap (Dirac mass) by means of a perpendicular electric field applied to the material sheet, thus inducing transitions from a band (standard) insulator (BI) to a topological (edge conducting) insulator (TI) phase.
+TI-BI transitions can be characterized by inversion of band together with a level crossing (edge states) at critical values of control parameters and these topological phases are characterized by topological charges like Chern numbers [8].
+Their particular structure confers Dirac materials interesting physical properties.
+In particular, it has been proposed that phosphorene can be used as a photodetector material [9] and in nanoelectronics within the framework of field effect transistor applications [10-12], because of its properties at room temperature.
+These are the band gap (up to 2eV) and high carrier mobility (1000 $\text{cm}^2 \text{ V}^{-1} \text{ s}^{-1}$).
+Actually electronic devices have been manufactured of phosphorene with considerable success and good performance [13-16].